MavikBow/wordle-bash/README.md

  -d, date, --date YYYY/MM/DD    Plays a specific day.
 Note, you can't go earlier than 2021/06/19.
                                 today, yesterday and tomorrow can be used instead of YY/MM/DD.
  -r, random, --random           Plays a random word from the answer list.
+ -q, quiet, --quiet	        Stops the answer from showing upon losing.

 In-game commands: